-The VDDK supports both managed disk and hosted disk, although some functions are not supported for managed disk, and other facilities are not supported for hosted disk.
-Exceptions are noted in documentation.
+The VDDK supports both managed disk and hosted disk.
+Some functions are not supported for managed disk, and others are not supported for hosted disk, as noted in documentation.
 Managed virtual disk files larger than 2TB are supported by vSphere 5.5 and later.